UITxWoodyNguyen/CTF/Reverse Engineering/Hard/Wizardlike/Wizardlike.md

 ![alt text](image-9.png)

-Change 20 to 40 again and press `Ctrl + S` to save the changes, we can verify whether the patch is succeed by open `game` in IDA again, nagivate to function `sub_402188`, we see that our patch is correctly replacing the walls and empty floors check with `@` now:
+Change 20 to 40 again and press `Ctrl + S` to save the changes, we can verify whether the patch is succeed by open `game` in IDA again, navigate to function `sub_402188`, we see that our patch is correctly replacing the walls and empty floors check with `@` now:

 ![alt text](image-10.png)